skies09/omega-sk8-ds/README.md

 * Use of discount or promo codes in checkout.
 * Add an order tracking page.
 * Add a star rating system to the products along with review options.
+* A wishlist option
+* Dropdowns for multiple sizes of decks.
 ---

 ### Expansion strategy